dlemstra/Magick.NET/Documentation/CrossPlatform.md

 steps for ImageMagick and it's dependencies, and the Magick.NET.CrossPlatform project will link against that build.
 To build against a different version of
 ImageMagick or a particular image library, simply update the relevant project under `ImageMagick/Source` or update build options in `ImageMagick/Source/Dockerfile`.
 If you are adding additional projects to the build, make sure you also add lines to `ImageMagick/Source/.dockerignore` to ensure they are included in the docker build context.
+Then `docker build` and start a fresh container from the result.
+This will create an Ubuntu 16.04 container with a fresh copy of ImageMagick and various image libraries, ready to support building Magick.NET.Native from Visual Studio or the BuildCrossPlatform script.

 After adding a project to the ImageMagick build, you will also need to add it to the Magick.NET.CrossPlatform project.
 In Visual Studio, this is configured in
-Project Properties->Linker->Input, or look for these sections in the `Magick.NET.CrossPlatform.vcxproj`:
+Project Properties->Linker->Input, or look for these sections in `Magick.NET.CrossPlatform.vcxproj`:

 ```xml
     <Link>